sugarlabs/edit-fonts-activity/profiles/eli-heuer.md

 In 2015, I attended the Libre Graphics meeting in Toronto where I briefly meet Dave but spent lots of time talking to Peter Sikking who was working on the Metapolator project.
 In early 2016 I was doing animation with Python and DrawBot and connected with dave over Twitter and eventually got involved with building this font editor.

-I have a type specimen of all the Libre-typeface I have designed [here](https://github.com/eliheuer/type-specimens/blob/master/Eli_Heuer_Type_Specimen.pdf). most of these typefaces are avaiable on [my github page](https://github.com/eliheuer).
+I have a type specimen of all the libre-typefaces I have designed [here](https://github.com/eliheuer/type-specimens/blob/master/Eli_Heuer_Type_Specimen.pdf). most of these typefaces are avaiable on [my github page](https://github.com/eliheuer).

 I'm looking forward getting more involved with free software in the future and I'm fascinated by the ways open-source in general is reshaping the global economy.